8 Criminal law

 Restitution, which is aimed at repairing any hurt inflicted on the victim by the offender, for example the repaying of an improperly acquired amount.

-“So here, it may involve doing a public apology, such as a statement to the effect that I haven’t behaved with you in an indecent manner, so help me God,” said Jeremy.
+“So here, it may involve doing a public apology, such as a statement to the effect that I haven’t behaved with you in an indecent manner, so help me God,” said Jamie.

 Elements of criminal law